Themekraft/wc4bp/readme.txt

 > * Manage notifications: Members can choose if they want their reviews and purchased activities to be shown in the activity stream or not.
 > * Synchronization: It synchronizes all WooCommerce data with your BuddyPress data.
 If you register a new account via the checkout or add data like your billing address etc. the plugin will handle all the communication between WooCommerce and BuddyPress and keep the data synchronized.
 > * Fallback save!
 If you turn off BuddyPress for some reason, or the user don’t want to become a member the plugin falls back to the regular WooCommerce pages.
+> * Easy switch from BuddyCommerce to WooBuddy.
+Just deactivate BuddyCommerce and Activate WooBuddy.
+You maybe need to redo custom Tabs.

 ---